molkemon/Storyteller-Build-Scripts/README.md

 - Scripts 2-4 should be save to "pause" (via killing them with ctr-c) as all of them should resume where they left off on further execution.
 The other scripts don't take long enough for this to be a concern.

+##0.5 Required Dependencies: FFmpeg
+The audio processing scripts require `ffmpeg` to be installed and added to your Windows `PATH`.

 **1. Always use PowerShell 7:**